dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 The CSI Drivers installed by the Dell CSI Operator can be updated like any Kubernetes resource.
 This can be achieved in various ways which include –

-* Modifying the installation directly via `kubectl edit` For e.g. - If the name of the installed unity driver is unity, then run
+* Modifying the installation directly via `kubectl edit` For example - If the name of the installed Unity XT driver is unity, then run
     ```
-    # Replace driver-namespace with the namespace where the Unity driver is installed
+    # Replace driver-namespace with the namespace where the Unity XT driver is installed
     $ kubectl edit csiunity/unity -n <driver-namespace>
     ```
     and modify the installation.
 The usual fields to edit are the version of drivers and sidecars and the env variables.